 For decades, firefighters, including military and civilian units, used Aqueous Film-Forming Foam (AFFF) to suppress fires.
-AFFF firefighting foam was used in both actual fires and training exercises across multiple organizations.
-Unfortunately, many of the chemicals found in AFFF can build up in the body over time and negatively impact overall human health.
-If you were exposed to these toxic firefighting foam chemicals, you have a substantially increased risk of developing several serious, life-threatening illnesses, including cancer.
+AFFF was also used in fires and training exercises across multiple organizations.

 If you have already been diagnosed with cancer or another illness after exposure to the toxic chemicals in firefighting foam, you could file an AFFF lawsuit against negligent manufacturers such as Tyco, 3M, Dupont, and others.
 Our team can help.